 Students set their own goals.
 These goals should have definitive, measurable end points and specific dates, e.g. merely attempting to do something is not considered a valid goal.
 These monthly communications are required to continue in the program.

-Failure to submit these reports will trigger a reminder and, if missed for a second month, student will be dropped from the program.
+Failure to submit these reports will trigger a reminder.
+After 2 missing reports, the student will be dropped from the program without a refund.